samirak93/blog/_posts/2018-03-31-Deploy-bokeh-server-plots-using-heroku.markdown

 web: bokeh serve --port=$PORT --allow-websocket-origin=heroku_app_name.herokuapp.com --address=0.0.0.0 --use-xheaders myapp
 ```

-This is where you'd have to mention your app name (created in heroku).  replace "**heroku_app_name**" above with the name of your app.
+This is where you'd have to mention your app name (created in heroku) and replace "**heroku_app_name**" above with the name of your app.
 Don't change anything else in the procfile. "myapp" in Procfile refers to the folder you've created within the GitHub repository.

-This Procfile is similar to the command "*`bokeh serve --show myapp`*" that we'd run to display the server plot locally.
+This Procfile is similar to the command `bokeh serve --show myapp` that we'd run to display the server plot locally.

 ### requirements.txt